|<< My Account||En Français >>|

 2003-2006 - The Ragdoll Experience

 Ragdoll had been working on a brand new TV programme called and they booked us to design and build the accompanying website.
 It was the dream job: complete creative leeway, access to nurseries to test our prototypes, the whole collection of pre-cut episodes to watch and get inspired by.
-We made this (of which we are still immensely proud, we still think it's a great website even though it's 10 years old): Boohbah, for which we got 1 nomination for an Interactive BAFTA and we won the Paris Flash Award, "Experimental" category (2004).
-Sadly, the Boohbah website is not hosted by Ragdoll anymore, but, happily, someone made a copy and it is still playable here: Boohbah (if the person who has done this minds, please let us know we'll take the link off...)
+We made this (of which we are still immensely proud, we still think it's a great website even though it's over 10 years old): Boohbah, for which we got 1 nomination for an Interactive BAFTA and we won the Paris Flash Award, "Experimental" category (2004).
+Sadly, the Boohbah website is not hosted by Ragdoll anymore, but, happily, someone made a copy and it is still playable here (it takes a little while to load, patience little one): Boohbah :)

 In September 2003, Ragdoll called us back to the UK to work on Boohbah and Teletubbies websites for (both these websites have been taken down, but can be found on the "Wayback Machine" : PBS Teletubbies and PBS Boohbah, we also signed up for www.ragdoll.co.uk, for which we got a "Daily Sucker" in 2005 on www.webpagesthatsuck.com (sadly, the full review doesn't seem to be available anymore, it's a shame, it was highly entertaining!).

 PBS were working on a mini-site for the Kratt brothers' animal life series, they called Poisson Rouge to help build it.
 This website is not working properly on the WayBack Machine, but a good review can be found here: PBS Kratt's Creatures review.

 As producers, we were invited to the PBS Summit in Washington, to give a talk about our interactive ways.
 In another talk by a PBS in-house designer, it was said that they often asked themselves how Poisson Rouge would do it...